-In this paper, I study the effects of providing increased benefits without job protection on women's decisions to return to work, labor market outcomes, and welfare.
-I do so by taking advantage of the uniqueness of the Italian social insurance network that grants special unemployment insurance eligibility to women who decide to quit their jobs before their child's first birthday.
-After childbirth, Italian mothers are compelled to take maternity leave which ends three months after birth.
+This paper disentangles the effects of different parental leave parameters on women's decisions to return to work, labor market outcomes, and welfare.
+I do so by taking advantage of a unique environment in which women, after childbirth, can choose between returning to work, less generous benefits with job protection, and more generous benefits without job protection.

+In Italy, mothers are compelled to take maternity leave which ends three months after birth.
 Once that ends, women can choose to take up the standard parental leave program, which replaces prebirth earnings at a 30% rate for six months, or go back to work and arrange for childcare.
-The special unemployment insurance eligibility adds an option and effectively acts as paid parental leave without the critical element of job protection.
+In addition, the Italian social insurance network grants special unemployment insurance eligibility to women who decide to quit their jobs before their child's first birthday.
+This implies that unemployment insurance in the Italian context can be viewed as paid parental leave without job protection and can serve as a substitute or complement to standard parental leave policies.

-I consider two different policy experiments that exogenously changed the generosity of unemployment insurance benefits keeping job protection constant.
+I consider two different policy experiments that mimic expansions of paid parental leave without job protection by exogenously changing the generosity of unemployment insurance benefits.
 The first reform, introduced in 2013, increased the replacement rate of unemployment insurance from 60 to 75%.
 The second reform, introduced in 2015, increased the duration of unemployment insurance from 8 months to a maximum of 24 months.
-Both reforms changed the generosity of the transfers that women could receive after childbirth without offering job protection.
-The use of variation in unemployment insurance allows isolating the impact of benefits generosity from job protection, overcoming one of the main challenges in the literature, as benefits and job protection are usually tied together in parental leave policies1.
+Both reforms changed the generosity of the transfers that women could receive after childbirth without offering job protection, providing the opportunity to disentangle the effects of transfers from job protection and overcoming one of the main challenges in the literature, as benefits and job protection are usually tied together in parental leave policies1.